zaeem2396/shared-api-system/README.md

 - Create a .env file with ```APP_KEY``` and run ```php artisan key:generate``` command.
 - Add this line in host entry ```127.0.0.1 app.dev.sas.com```
 - Configure port number in docker-compose.yml file.
-- Run this command to create containers docker compose up -- build (For windows start docker desktop before running this command).
+- Run this command to create containers ```docker compose up --build``` (For windows start docker desktop before running this command).
 - After the containers are successfully created hit this urk in browser ```http://app.dev.sas.com:[PORT]/```